btoaelbore/coding-assignments/README.md

 * Github account

 ## Getting Started
-* fork the repository
+* clone the repository in your account
-* Make it private repository
+* Make it PRIVATE repository
 * add user `btoaelbore` as Collaborator
 * update this `README` file to include the installation guide